ULJA51040 - LEAP Japanese 4

 Teaching and learning methods

-One three-hour seminar per week, delivered through blended learning which integrates on-campus and online instruction as necessary.
-This will also include online digital learning available via Blackboard and supplemented by extra online resources to aid students in their independent learning.
+This will also include online digital learning available via Blackboard and will be supplemented by extra online resources to aid students in their independent learning.

 Teaching hours

-69 hours (3 hours per week) including assessment time
+69 hours (3 hours per week) including assessment time.

 Independent study hours

-140 hours (not including assessment time)
+140 hours (not including assessment time).

 Assessment